Skip to content

 Solution:

-2. Set helm.image-name and helm.image-tag for both aliases to their appropriate values
+1. Set helm.name and helm.tag to their appropriate values

 Tracking an image's latest tag